PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <img src = "/images/prod2b.jpg" style="height:60%; width: 60%">
 <figcaption><i>Data from weekends were removed in the above plot (looked similar either way).</i></figcaption>

 There is little data to suggest that sleeping around 6 hours negatively impairs my productivity at all.
 I also thought that perhaps on days where I sleep little, I also tend to oversleep the following day.
 On average, however, I slept only 30 minutes more.
 On the contrary, oversleeping the night before (past 8.5 hours of sleep) seems to be carrying over into the next day's work.
+Weirdly enough, moderate oversleeping did not negatively impact the same day's productivity, but did affect the next day's productivity.

 While these results might suggest that I should aim for 6 hours of sleep a night, it might also suggest a trade-off where more hours in the day at less efficient pace (due to less sleep) totals the same amount of work accomplished.